LieberInstitute/as3mt-paper/docs/index.md

-## Project

-**A human-specific AS3MT isoform and BORCS7 are molecular risk factors in the 10q24.32 schizophrenia locus**
+### A human-specific AS3MT isoform and BORCS7 are molecular risk factors in the 10q24.32 schizophrenia locus

 ### Authors